Igigog/anomaly-modding-book/src/modding-tools/sdk/particle-editor/windows/actions/follow.md

 ## About

-Accelerate toward the next particle in the group
+Accelerate toward the next particle in the group.

 <table><thead>
   <tr>